elaconf/elaconf.github.io/_includes/letter.md

 ### Email

-Effective immediately we are no longer accepting emails and can not be contacted through this medium.
+Effective immediately we are no longer accepting emails through hello@elaconf.com and can not be contacted through this medium at all.

 ### Slack